Coffee is great. I like coffee. A lot.

 - The strength of the coffee will affect the color, so I try to be consistent in measuring out 1 tablespoon per cup when I’m brewing.

-When the prints are dry, check on the back because you may have some streaking or light staining.
+And finally, when the prints are dry, check on the back because you may have some streaking or light staining.
 This can usually be removed with a damp cloth and water.

 Amazon Affiliate Links